Office of Public Advocacy

 Pro bono means "for good."
 A pro bono attorney works on behalf of a client without charge.
 Pro per means doing legal work for oneself without the assistance of an attorney.[Top of Page]

-It is an agreement; parties "stipulate" to a fact or to resolve an issue or problem in a case.[Top of Page]
+Parties "stipulate" or agree to a fact or to resolve an issue or problem in a case.[Top of Page]

 The State's Division of Public Assistance provides funds to the elderly, blind or disabled meeting income, assets and Social Security requirements.[Top of Page]